-The City of Inverness with Waste Management for solid waste removal.
-If you are a resident within the city, payment of garbage and yard waste removal is included in your taxes.
+The City of Inverness works with Waste Management and GFL for solid waste removal.
+If you are a resident within the city, payment of garbage and yard waste removal will be billed to each occupied address.
 Each residence has one household garbage pick-up day, one yard waste removal day, and one recycle pick-up day per week, with the exception of holiday closures of the landfill.

 Holiday Trash Schedule

 There will be no collection on the following Holidays:

 During a holiday week, if a holiday falls on your residential service day, all services (including recycle and yard waste) will be performed the following day and all subsequent service days will be moved to the day after your normal service day for the remainder of the week.

 The City of Inverness now provides curbside recycling for residences!
 Residents must use the green 64 gallon recycling cart provided by the City.
 The recycling cart has a yellow lid.
 Check the lid for what items are able to be recycled.
 Please place your recycling cart curbside on Tuesday night.
 Pick-up will be on Wednesday for the entire city.
 If you have any questions, or do not have a recycling cart at your residence, please call the Public Works Department at 352-726-2321.

 Yard Waste will be collected on Wednesdays every week.
 Please make sure that you place your yard waste at the curbside the night before the scheduled day of collection and that it is in an appropriate yard waste container or cut to the appropriate size and placed neatly curbside.

 - Small yard waste materials (i.e. leaves, grass clippings, pine needles, materials with thorns, small branches) must be bagged, boxed or put into a container.

 - Large yard waste materials should be neatly stacked if not in a container/bag.